cnorvell/agraph-spark-demo/README.md

 Description
 =
-This project outputs a single fat that may be submitted via spark-submit command or uploaded to spark job-server.
+This project outputs a single fat jar that may be submitted via spark-submit command or uploaded to spark job-server.
-All jobs implement proper job-server interface and the configuration layer is unified.
+All jobs implement job-server interface and the configuration layer is unified.
 A job may be configured via cli params (spark-submit) or input HOCON/json configuration file (job-server) In HOCON file always use the long parameter names.
 CLI params may be short.